oidoid/nature-elsewhere/readme.md

 jitter.

 E.g., consider deriving camera position at an offset from the player's position.
-The player may be at 0.1 and the camera at an offset of 100.9.
+The player may be at 0.1 and the camera follows at an offset of 100.9.
 The rendered player's position is implicitly truncated to 0.
-Depending on calculation choice, the rendered camera's position may be:
+Depending on formulation, the rendered camera's position may be:

 | Formula Type                  | Formula                  | Result   | Rendered player | Rendered camera | Rendered distance |
 | ----------------------------- | ------------------------ | -------- | --------------- | --------------- | ----------------- |